 Since 2006 - Sales Manager and partner of the bakery/cake shop Sailer GmbH

-Falk Steins has been part of the editorial staff of the trade journal BÄKO-magazin since 1999 and in 2004 took over as chief editor of the trade journal for bakers and confectioners, which, at the same time, is the official organ of BÄKO, economical association of the bakery and confectionery trades.
+Falk Steins has been part of the editorial staff of the BÄKO-magazin since 1999 and in 2004 took over as chief editor of the trade magazine for bakers and confectioners, which, at the same time, is the official organ of BÄKO, business association of the bakery and confectionery trades.

 The BÄKO-magazin from the Chmielorz publishing company in Wiesbaden has already been supporting the südback Trend Award for years as a media partner of Messe Stuttgart.
 In addition to participating on the jury, the work also involves providing extensive reports before and after this innovation competition and announcing the winners in the daily trade fair newsletter, amongst other things.

-Reinald Wolf has been editor of the trade journal Allgemeinen BäckerZeitung (ABZ) since 1999 and was responsible for various trade titles.
+Reinald Wolf has been editor of the trade journal Allgemeine BäckerZeitung (ABZ) since 1999 and was also previously responsible for various trade titles.
 He is one of the initiators of the südback Trend Award and as a journalist has accompanied the positive development of this renowned innovation award from the start.